Leiden University Library: Leiden University Libraries today

 Since 1 June 2009, the Leiden libraries form one organization: Leiden University Libraries (UBL).
 Leiden University Libraries has a number of locations: the University Library, the libraries of Social and Behavioral Sciences, Law, Mathematics and Natural Sciences and the East Asian Library.
 The collections of the former Archeology, Art History and Kern libraries are available at the University Library.
 On 3 September 2012, a Library Learning Centre was opened on the university's The Hague campus.

 Leiden University Libraries took over in 2013 the colonial collections including the entire map collections (colonial and modern) of the Royal Tropical Institute (KIT) and in 2014 the complete collection of the Royal Netherlands Institute of Southeast Asian and Caribbean Studies (KITLV).
 By bringing these collections together with those of the university libraries, the largest Indonesian and Caribbean collections worldwide were created.
 Furthermore, Leiden University Libraries took over the KITLV-Jakarta office where extensive paper and digital collections on modern Indonesia are collected and cataloged.
 To house its world-famous and vast Asian collections a number of new facilities have been created: an open stack area making 5 km of materials directly available and a new remote storage facility housing 38 km of library materials.
-On 14 September 2017, H.M.
-Queen Máxima opened The Asian Library, a new floor on top of the University Library.
+On 14 September 2017, Queen Máxima opened The Asian Library, a new floor on top of the University Library.